-Amsterdam Gay Pride is in full swing this week and weekend, and Protection International happily celebrates along with the thousands of AGP participants in their commitment to the emancipation, social, legal and social equality and acceptance of LGBTI people.
+Amsterdam Gay Pride is in full swing this week and weekend, and Protection International happily celebrates along with the thousands of AGP participants in their commitment to the emancipation, social, legal, and social equality and acceptance of LGBTI people.

 Below is an account from Audrey Mbugua, a colleague working in Protection International’s Gender Education and Advocacy Programme in Kenya.
-Her story gives an alarming account and fight against the institutionally permitted physical and emotional abuse of transgender individuals in the country.
+Her story gives an alarming account and fights against the institutionally permitted physical and emotional abuse of transgender individuals in the country.

 Audrey’s story is not exceptional: Protection International works hard in many countries to protect the rights of those fighting for LGBTI rights.